myselfshivams/Simon-Maestro/README.md

-# MemoryMaestro
+# Simon-Maestro

-🔵🔴 Welcome to MemoryMaestro – Challenge Your Memory and Reflexes! 🔴🔵
+🔵🔴 Welcome to Simon-Maestro – Challenge Your Memory and Reflexes! 🔴🔵

 ## Overview

 Simon-Maestro is a classic memory and reflex-testing game designed to challenge your ability to remember and follow patterns.
 Watch, listen, and repeat the sequence to advance and achieve high scores.
-Whether you're a casual player or a memory master, MemoryMaestro promises hours of fun and mental exercise.
+Whether you're a casual player or a memory master, Simon-Maestro promises hours of fun and mental exercise.

 ## Features